hynek-urban/rocketchat-async/README.md

 The provided callback should accept eight arguments: `channel_id`, `sender_id`, `msg_id`, `thread_id`, `msg_text`, `msg_qualifier`
- and `re_received`.
+ and `repeated`.
 The qualifier can help to determine if e.g. the message is a system message about the user being removed from the channel.
-The `re_received` flag assists in distinguishing whether the message has been received again as a result of thread replies, or if it is a new message post.
+The `repeated` flag assists in distinguishing whether the message has been received again as a result of thread replies, or if it is a new message post.